stensrud/agentic_dsta/README.md

 ## Introduction

-The Agentic Dynamic Signal Target Ads (DSTA) solution is a powerful, automated marketing framework designed to help marketers forecast and activate advertising campaigns based on real-time demand signals.
+The Agentic Dynamic Signal Target Ads (ADSTA) solution is a powerful, automated marketing framework designed to help marketers forecast and activate advertising campaigns based on real-time demand signals.
 It uses an agentic architecture to integrate data from various sources (Google Ads, SA360, Weather, Pollen, etc.) and automate campaign management decisions.

 This guide provides all the necessary information for deploying, configuring, and managing the Agentic DSTA infrastructure on Google Cloud Platform.